primuse/Packer_deploy/README.md

 This guide assumes you already have an AWS account however if you do not, go to https://aws.amazon.com/ to quickly create one.
 After doing so, you can continue with the steps listed below.

-N/B: If you haven’t purchased a domain name, proceed to do so now or you can visit freenom to register a free one.
+N/B: If you haven’t purchased a domain name, proceed to do so now or you can visit [freenom](freenom.com) to register a free one.

-Firstly, we use packer to create an **Amazon Machine Image (AMI)** which we would use to host our application.
+Firstly, we would use packer to create an **Amazon Machine Image (AMI)** which we would use to host our application.
 ## Creating AMI Image
 1) Install [packer](https://packer.io/downloads.html) if not already installed.
 2) After installation, verify that packer was installed by typing **packer** in your terminal.
 You should see an output that shows how to use packer and its available commands.
 3) Create a **packer.json** file (you can name it anything you like) and write in it the configurations you want packer to use i.e: builders, provisioners, etc. A packer.json file is a configuration file where we list the builder configurations (what packer would use to build the AMI) and the provisioner configurations (what packer would use to provision the AMI).
 For the purpose of this task, I have an already set up packer.json file.
 Go ahead to clone this repo and continue with the steps below.
-4) Since we are using ansible, we would need to write a script to install ansible on our AMI so as to be able to provision it using Ansible.
+4) Since we are using **ansible-local**, we would need to write a script to install ansible on our AMI so as to be able to provision it using Ansible.
 In this repo, there is an **ansible.sh** script already provided which we can use to install Ansible in our AMI.
 5) You would also need to create an Ansible playbook file with a list of your plays(tasks) as needed to provision your AMI.
 I have written a play with serveral tasks in my **ansible.yml** file to update my Ubuntu AMI and install some necessary packages like nodejs, certbot, pm2, etc. I included several descriptive comments in the playbook to explain each task and what it does.
 The packages installed are:
 - [PM2](https://www.npmjs.com/package/pm2) is a process manager for the JavaScript runtime Node.js.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.
 I chose this because my application is written with nodeJs and javascript.